-- You have read and understood this tenancy agreement and agree to the conditions set out in this document. - All the information you have given us, and the information in your housing application form, is true and has not changed.
+• You have read and understood this tenancy agreement and agree to the conditions set out in this document.

+All the information you have given us, and the information in your housing application form, is true and has not changed.
 It is a term of this tenancy agreement that you (or anyone acting for you) must not have knowingly made a false statement or withheld information on purpose from us in order to obtain a tenancy.
-We will take legal action against anyone we discover has obtained a tenancy falsely. - You agree to give up your existing tenancy on the day this new tenancy starts.
+We will take legal action against anyone we discover has obtained a tenancy falsely.